mitay-walle/com.mitay-walle.textmeshpro-wysiwyg-text-editor/README.md

 # Usage
 - open Window by MenuItem: Window/TextMeshPro/WYSIWYG Text Editor
-- paste original text to "Clean" text field
+- paste original text to "Clean" text field  (first big text field after toolbar)
 - select there any text part
-- in top most toolbar fill any parameters
+- in top most toolbar fill any tag parameters if need
 - toggle any effects
-- visualy checkout preview
+- visually checkout preview at middle of window
-- tweak parameters, toggle effects
+- tweak parameters, toggle effects if need
 - copy TextMeshPro-tagged text from "Result" text field
+- paste it to TextMeshPro-component text field (or to localization table etc)

 # Features
 - EditorWindow